VBA Controls: VBA Form Control & ActiveX Controls in Excel

 You will get the following drop down panel

-If you hover the mouse over control, the name of the control will appear as shown below
+If you hover the mouse over VBA form controls, the name of the control will appear as shown below

 We will now add a command button to our workbook, for that we have to